aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-24-golang-wasm-4-response-to-javascript.md

 ## Returning to JavaScript

-We've learnt how we can use `syscall/js` to create and manipulate DOM elements from our Go functions, but what it we want to treat Go like a library and execute a function to get a value back?
+We've learnt how we can use `syscall/js` to create and manipulate DOM elements from our Go functions, but what if we want to treat Go like a library and execute a function to get a value back?
 Maybe we have an image processing library we want to use that was written in Go, or we want to use some functionality that our core business application has in it.

 My first thought was to create a function that returns a value: